Gould Academy: Four Point

 Gould’s Four Point Program is a 40-year-old tradition that starts in ninth grade and ends upon graduation.
 Every year, just before spring break, students in each class embark on a journey of self-discovery.

 Campus

 Sanborn Family Library inside Hanscom Hall, renovated in 2011.

-Gould's 436 acre campus is located in the town of Bethel, Maine, just on the Western edge of "Bethel Village".
+Gould's 456 acre campus is located in the town of Bethel, Maine, just on the Western edge of "Bethel Village".

 Athletic facilities

 Ordway Hall, Dining Hall at Gould Academy, built in 1998.

-Farnsworth Field House: Farnsworth is a multi-purpose complex that is home to Lieblein Performance Center, Lombard Basketball Court, a fitness and weight-training center, an athletic training room, a trampoline room, an indoor skate park, two tennis courts, and a team room.
+Farnsworth Field House: Farnsworth is a multi-purpose complex that is home to Lombard Basketball Court, a fitness and weight-training center, an athletic training room, a trampoline room, an indoor skate park, two tennis courts, and a team room.
 Outdoors, there are four tennis courts, four full-sized athletic fields, an artificial turf field, baseball and softball diamonds, and an 18-hole golf course at the Bethel Inn Resort.

+In the lower level of Ordway Hall is The Lieblein Performance Center and Coaches Offices where students store their equipment for skiing, snowboarding, and mountain biking.
+The Lieblein performance center is also home to a ski building classroom.